 If you live in a house, insulating your loft is a cost-effective way of cutting heating costs.
 Remember to draughtproof the loft hatch but do not block any eaves ventilation.
 Cavity wall insulation is also an effective way of cutting heating costs.
 Many properties, however, are built without suitable cavities.
 If you are in doubt, you should seek the advice of a building professional who will advise you on the need for a building warrant.

 Secondary glazing of windows reduces heat loss and draughts but you must ensure that there is some ventilation and adequate means of escape in an emergency such as a fire.
+Having an emergency plan in place can help you stay safe.
+To learn more about protecting your property in the event of a fire, you can visit DuraBarrier USA.

 4. Heat your home a little more